Jefferson County DUI Court Guide

 3. Trial (If No Plea Deal)

-Jury vs. Bench Trial: If you and the prosecutor cannot reach a plea agreement, your case will proceed to trial.
-You have the right to choose between a jury trial, where a panel of citizens decides your guilt or innocence, or a bench trial, where the judge makes the decision.
+If you and the prosecutor are unable to reach a plea agreement, your case will proceed to trial.
+You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+Alternatively, you can choose to have a bench trial, where the judge alone will make the decision.

-What Prosecution Must Prove: At trial, the prosecution has the burden of proving beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-They must present evidence to support their case, such as the arresting officer's testimony, breathalyzer or blood test results, and witness statements.
+At trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+To do so, the prosecution will present evidence such as:

 Penalties for DUI in Jefferson County, CO